Doctor with a young patient

 What I look for

-Pattern and history (when did it start, what makes it worse, family history of atopy).
-Gut symptoms even if subtle.
-Nutrient status — especially vitamin D, zinc, omega-3s, iron.
+Pattern and history, when did it start, what makes it worse, family history of atopy.
+Gut symptoms, even subtle ones.
+Nutrient status: especially vitamin D, zinc, omega-3s, iron.
 Food sensitivities or true allergies where indicated.
 Skin care routine and home environment.

 What treatment looks like

-Targeted nutrients to support skin barrier and immune balance.
-Gentle gut work — often gentler than parents expect.
+Targeted nutrients to support the skin barrier and immune balance.
+Gentle gut work, often gentler than parents expect.
 Removing the obvious aggravators.
 Herbal medicine where it fits.
 The right moisturizing protocol.
 Sometimes a short course of topical treatment to break a bad flare while the deeper work catches up.

 Working with families

-Children respond well to naturopathic care, and parents are often the bigger lift — sleep, food, routine.
+Children respond well to naturopathic care, and parents are often the bigger part of the lift: sleep, food, routine.
 I try to make the plan livable.
 The goal is calmer skin and a calmer household, not a fifty-step regimen.

 Considered.